 For those of you new to Get Known, we interview journalists about their work and what they cover so that companies know better how to engage with the press and get their company covered in the media.

 In this episode, we have the pleasure of talking with Benjamin Bathke a freelance journalist who is spending most of his time working for Deutsche Welle covering technology and startups.
-Benjamin loves to tell human stories and in our discussion, he dives deep into what motivates his storytelling and how important the human element.
+Benjamin loves to tell human stories, and in our discussion, he dives deep into what motivates his storytelling and how important the human element is.

 Here are a few key takeaways from the interview: